Our Judges & Conductors

 A highly regarded singing teacher, mentor and coach, Michael has recently taken up the post of voice teacher at WAAPA (Western Australian Academy of Performing Arts) and is a mentor with The Australian Singing Competition’s Mentor Program.

 New Zealand Aria Under 21

-Raised in HB, music was always the focus for Anna, and she was a member of the NZ Secondary Students Choir and Orchestra, National Youth Choir and Orchestra, as a violist and singer.
+Raised in Hawkes Bay, music was always the focus for Anna, and she was a member of the NZ Secondary Students Choir and Orchestra, National Youth Choir and Orchestra, as a violist and singer.

 She gained her Dip.Perf.Art (Voice) at EIT and following that, travelled to London, to the Guildhall School of Music and Drama to take up a scholarship and study singing.
 There, whilst studying for her Masters, she met her husband Jose Aparicio, a flautist and conductor.
 Both consequently moved to Amsterdam where Anna studied opera at the Royal Conservatoire.

 Following her graduation, she performed as a soloist at the Amsterdam Concertgebouw, Palau de la Musica (Valencia), Teatro Castellar (Castellon, Spain), La Monnaie (Royal Opera House, Belgium), Opera du Rhin (Strasbourg), amongst others.
 In 2009, she returned to NZ and since, has performed frequently with NZ Opera, the NZ Symphony Orchestra, APO, CPO and the ACS, as well as performing locally with the Napier Civic Choir.